R0NC0L4/TurtlebotConveyor/README.md

 ## Moving the servos

-To begin, you will need to create a Daisy Chain since the OpenCR board only has three TTL ports (you can learn more about this [here](https://github.com/ROBOTIS-GIT/turtlebot3/issues/638)).
-You can connect the board and motors using a Cable-X4P.
+To begin, we will need to create a Daisy Chain since the OpenCR board only has three TTL ports (you can learn more about this [here](https://github.com/ROBOTIS-GIT/turtlebot3/issues/638)).
+We connected the board and motors using a Cable-X4P.
 Additionally, the joints and motors will need an additional power supply.
-Next, you can connect the Li-Po battery to the OpenCR.
+Next, connect the Li-Po battery to the OpenCR.

 <img title="" src="img/chain.png" alt="chain.png" data-align="center">

 Connect the RC-100B to the OpenCR plugging the BT-410 master into the controller and the slave into the Arduino board (further information [here](https://emanual.robotis.com/docs/en/parts/communication/rc-100/)).

 Then try to move the conveyor by using another example code.
-You can find it in: "File" -> "Examples" -> "Turtlebot3" -> "turtlebot3_friends" -> "turtlebot_conveyor".
-This code allows you to use the RC100 remote control to control the robot.
+It's in: "File" -> "Examples" -> "Turtlebot3" -> "turtlebot3_friends" -> "turtlebot_conveyor".
+This code allows to use the RC100 remote control to control the robot.

 <img title="" src="img/moving.gif" alt="moving.gif" data-align="center">